newrelic/helm-charts/CONTRIBUTING.md

 The Kubernetes Charts project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

+Note that [our code of conduct](CODE_OF_CONDUCT.md) applies to all platforms and venues related to this project; please follow it in all your interactions with the project and its participants.

 ## Contributor's License Agreement (CLA)

 To be able to contribute to the New Relic Helm charts repository you have to sign a CLA.